Cybernetic1/logic-autoencoder-ttt/SCALING_TO_AGI.md

 ---

-## The Compositionality Question: Multiple Propositions
+## Appendix 2: Compositionality of Multiple Propositions

 ### Your Excellent Example